 PIN IT 😉

 Disclaimer: I was a guest at The Roman Guy’s Food Tour.
 However, all opinions expressed here are solely my own.
-Big thanks to Sian- the Marketing Voyager at The Roman Guy who helped plan this tour!
+Big thanks to Sian who was the Marketing Voyager at The Roman Guy at the time of the tour.
 Sian-see you again in Rome or India!